Mary Butler Lewis

 Mary Butler Lewis (1903–1970) was an American archaeologist, anthropologist, and public educator best known for her contributions to the fields of Mesoamerican archaeology and Northeastern and Central U.S. prehistory.
-She was the first female archaeologist to earn a doctorate degree from the Department of Anthropology at the University of Pennsylvania, as well as one of the first female archaeologists to earn a Ph.D. in the United States.
-She worked with the University of Pennsylvania Museum as the Assistant of the American Section and as a Research Assistant, where she conducted her own fieldwork in Piedras Negras in Guatemala.
+She was the first female archaeologist to earn a doctorate degree from the department of anthropology at the University of Pennsylvania, as well as one of the first female archaeologists to earn a Ph.D. in the United States.
+She worked with the University of Pennsylvania Museum as the assistant of the American section and as a research assistant, where she conducted her own fieldwork in Piedras Negras in Guatemala.
 She pioneered research on Mesoamerican pottery and ceramics, which paved the way for many new projects.
 President of the Philadelphia Anthropological Society, Butler conducted historical research in Pennsylvania and New York.

 Early life and education

 Butler was born in 1903 in Media, Pennsylvania.
-She was the daughter of Smedley Butler, a famous World War II general "from whom she inherited her strong personality."
+She was the daughter of Eleanor Baird Reed and George Thomas Butler, a leading attorney of the Delaware County Bar Association."

 Butler attended Vassar College for her undergraduate studies, graduating in 1925, then went on to the Sorbonne for a year of postgraduate studies.
 She taught French in the United States for a few years, and later began her studies in anthropology with a master's degree at Radcliffe College of Harvard University, where she graduated in 1930.

 In 1936, she earned her Ph.D. from the University of Pennsylvania.
 She was the first female archaeologist to earn an anthropology degree at the University of Pennsylvania.
 At the time, she was one of the first female archaeologists to earn a doctorate degree in the United States.
 Her dissertation, "Ethnological and Historical Importance of Piedras Negras Pottery," pioneered research in Mesoamerican pottery for future scholars.

 Butler was also a member of the Society for American Archaeology as well as Sigma Xi.

 Influence in the Field of Mesoamerican Archaeology

-Butler's influence in the field of Mesoamerican Archaeology began with her employment at the University of Pennsylvania Museum, where she was Assistant of the American Section from 1930-39.
+Butler's influence in the field of Mesoamerican Archaeology began with her employment at the University of Pennsylvania Museum, where she was Assistant of the American Section from 1930 to 1939.
 At the start of her career, she travelled to Guatemala on two separate occasions for expeditions sponsored by the University of Pennsylvania Museum.
 During these expeditions, she worked under J. Alden Mason and Linton Sattherthwaite.

 Butler used the research from these expeditions for her dissertation.
-She also published the Piedras Negras “Preliminary Papers," and her study of ceramics became “pivotal” to Linton Satterthwaite’s reconstruction of the Piedras Negras site.
+She also published the Piedras Negras "Preliminary Papers," and her study of ceramics became "pivotal" to Linton Satterthwaite's reconstruction of the Piedras Negras site.

 After receiving her doctoral degree from the University of Pennsylvania, Butler became a research associate at the University of Pennsylvania Museum.
-From 1939-1941, she was funded by the American Philosophical Association to do fieldwork in Guatemala.
+From 1939 to 1941, she was funded by the American Philosophical Association to do fieldwork in Guatemala.
 With this funding, she visited Guatemala twice more, first at the site of Alta Verapaz and then Quiche.
 She excavated sites near San Pedro Carcha, Chama, and Nabaj, and her work was continued by Robert Burkitt.